SigmaHQ/sigma-specification/appendix_meta_rules.md

 defines field name aliases that are applied to correlated Sigma rules.
 The defined aliases can then be defined in `group-by` and allows aggregation across different fields in different event types.

-## Metric Conditions

-The field condition defines the condition that must evaluate to true to generate a match.
-It operates on the count resulting from an event_count or value_count correlation.
-It is a map of exactly one condition criterion:

-* `gt`: The count must be greater than the given value
-* `gte`: The count must be greater than or equal the given value
-* `lt`: The count must be lesser than the given value
-* `lte`: The count must be lesser than or equal the given value
-* `range`: The count must be in the given range specified as value in the format `min..max`.
-The range includes the min and max values.

-If you need more complex constructs, you can always chain correlation rules together.
-See the examples at the far bottom, for more details.

 ## Event Count (event_count)